cjqw/cjqw.github.io/about-me.md

 Now almost all of the posts are written in Chinese.
 I will translate some of them in English some day.

 I want to show my thoughts and experiences in this blog.
-If you have anything to share with me, feel free to cantact me by opening an issue in [github repo](https://github.com/cjqw/cjqw.github.io).
+If you have anything to share with me, feel free to cantact me by opening an issue in the [github repo](https://github.com/cjqw/cjqw.github.io).
 I wish you success and have fun!